FrancisCrickInstitute/Linear_cell_stretcher/README.md

 - Laser cut the two-part lid cover
 - Insert M2 threaded inserts on the bottom sides of the 3D printed parts: puller and the enclosure base
 - Solder the Control PCB components

-- Solder the optical homing sensor cable and the stepper motor cable with the linear stepper connection board
+- Cut to the right length and solder the optical homing sensor cable and the stepper motor cable with the linear stepper connection board
 <img width="1420" height="590" alt="image" src="https://github.com/user-attachments/assets/a39745a1-9c80-46ca-93bc-047721532de1" />